Arshia-Izadyar/Arshia-Izadyar/README.md

 <h1 align="center">Hi 👋, I'm Arshia Izadyar</h1>
 <h3 align="center">Computer engineering student and Back-End developer</h3>

 Welcome to my GitHub profile!
-I'm a python | GoLang | backend developer and computer engineering student with a keen interest in Back-end web development and IoT.
-I love working with python and Golang, I'm currently exploring Random things to expand my skills.
+I'm a GoLang Backend dev and computer engineering student with a keen interest in Golang and cyber security.
+I'm currently exploring Random things to expand my skills.
 On this platform, you'll find a collection of my projects, contributions, and continuous learning experiences. 🚀

 - 🌱 I’m currently learning **Rust**